ObiWanLansi/DoofesZeug/Documentation/Miscelleaous/ImplementationReminder.md

 ## DescriptionAttribute

-Every class should have an `Description`, for generating documentation stuff:
+Every class and enumeration should have an `Description`, for generating documentation stuff:

 ```cs
 using DoofesZeug.Attributes.Documentation;